 Inserting them is easy, but, there is a little trick to ensuring that they mould to perfectly fit your ear.
 You must compress them in your fingers to insert them into your ear.

 The trick here is to lightly press the end after inserting in your ear and holding it there for a few seconds.
 It takes a moment for the foam to recover and pop revert back to its original size.
 Once it does, you will have an ergonomic fit that moulds specifically to your ear.

 The extra few seconds taken to get the right fit in your ear will not only more effectively block sounds, but prevent them from falling out during the night.

 For the price, and ease of use, these plugs are an excellent choice.

 Howard Leight Laser Lite Individually Wrapped Ear Plugs

 You won’t worry about losing these earplugs if they fall out!

 The bright colors are unmistakable.
 The contoured shape makes it a snap to put them in.

-You won’t likely be losing them anyway as the bell shape and self adjusting polyurethane foam will mold to any ear making it a personalized, snug fit.
+You won’t likely be losing them anyway as the bell shape and self-adjusting polyurethane foam will mould to any ear making it a personalized, snug fit.
 Unless your ear canals are unusually large, these will fit about any ear.

 They are disposable and meant to be thrown away after each use.
 It seems like that they can be used a few times before they begin to lose their shape and effectiveness.
 They also block dirt build up.
 If your ears aren’t very waxy they could last a few nights before tossing.